The Holocaust in Lithuania

-As of 2020, the topic of the Holocaust in Lithuania and the role played by Lithuanians in the genocide, including several notable Lithuanian nationalists, remains controversial.
+As of 2020, the topic of the Holocaust in Lithuania and the role played by Lithuanians in the genocide, including several notable Lithuanian nationalists, remained unsettled.

 Background

-After the German and Soviet invasion of September 1939, the Soviet Union signed a treaty with Lithuania on 10 October, handed over predominantly Polish and Jewish city of Wilno (renamed Vilna) to Lithuania, in exchange for military concessions, and subsequently annexed Lithuania in 1940 after an election.
-The German invasion of the Soviet Union, on 22 June 1941, came after a year of Soviet occupation which had culminated in mass deportations across the Baltics only a week before the German invasion.
-The Nazis were welcomed as liberators and received support from Lithuania's irregular militia against retreating Soviet forces.
-Many Lithuanians believed Germany would allow the re-establishment of the country's independence.
-In order to appease the Germans, some people expressed significant antisemitic sentiments.
+After the German and Soviet invasion of Poland in September 1939, the Soviet Union signed a treaty with Lithuania on 10 October, exchanging the predominantly Polish and Jewish city of Wilno (Lithuanian:Vilno) to Lithuania, for military concessions, and subsequently annexed Lithuania in 1940.
+The German invasion of the Soviet Union on 22 June 1941, came after a year of Soviet occupation that culminated in mass deportations across the Baltics only a week before the German invasion.
+Some welcomed the Nazis as liberators, and they received support from Lithuanian irregular militias against retreating Soviet forces.
+Many Lithuanians believed that Germany would allow the re-establishment of the country's independence.
+To appease the Germans, some people expressed significantly antisemitic sentiments.
 Nazi Germany, which had seized the Lithuanian territories in the first week of the offensive, used this situation to its advantage and indeed in the first days permitted a Lithuanian Provisional Government of the Lithuanian Activist Front to be established.
-For a brief period it appeared that the Germans were about to grant Lithuania significant autonomy, comparable with that given to Slovak Republic.
-However, after about a month, the more independently minded Lithuanian organizations were disbanded around August and September 1941, as the Germans seized more control.
+For a brief period it appeared that the Germans would grant Lithuania significant autonomy, like that given to the Slovak Republic.
+However, after about a month, the more independent Lithuanian organizations were disbanded and the Germans seized more control.